-- a. determining objectively and professionally whether a student satisfies the requirements laid down in the OER with regard to the knowledge, understanding and skills that are required for obtaining a degree; - b. ensuring the quality of all examinations; - c. establishing guidelines and instructions within the framework of the OER in order to assess and determine the results of all examinations; - d. granting exemptions from taking one or more examinations; - e. taking measures in the event of fraud; - f. appointing examiners to conduct examinations and determine their results; - g. issuing the degree certificate, with the diploma supplement appended to it, as proof that the final examination has been successfully taken;
+- a. determining objectively and professionally whether a student satisfies the requirements laid down in the OER with regard to the knowledge, understanding and skills that are required for obtaining a degree; - b. ensuring the quality of all examinations; - c. establishing guidelines and instructions within the framework of the OER in order to assess and determine the results of all examinations; - d. granting exemptions from taking one or more examinations; - e. taking measures in the event of fraud; - f. appointing examiners to conduct examinations and determine their results; - g. issuing the degree certificate, with the diploma supplement appended to it, as proof that the final examination has been successfully taken; - h. granting a student permission to follow a flexible curriculum, the final examination for which will lead to the obtaining of a degree;

-- h. granting a student permission to follow a flexible curriculum, the final examination for which will lead to the obtaining of a degree; - i. awarding the degree certificate and associated documentation in the event that a final examination has been successfully taken; - j. issuing a certificate for passing examinations to a student who has successfully taken more than one examination, but to whom a degree certificate cannot be issued; - k. producing an annual report on its activities.
+- i. awarding the degree certificate and associated documentation in the event that a final examination has been successfully taken; - j. issuing a certificate for passing examinations to a student who has successfully taken more than one examination, but to whom a degree certificate cannot be issued; - k. producing an annual report on its activities.

-5. Working method applied by the Examinations Board
+4. Working method applied by the Examinations Board

-- 4. As a rule, the Examinations Board will meet six times annually or whenever its chairperson deems such to be necessary. - 5.
-In the event of a request or complaint involving a member of the Examinations Board, this will be handled in the absence of the member concerned. - 6.
-Any request or complaint will only be processed if the reasons for the request or a description of the complaint are included, as well as the date and the name and student ID number of the student submitting it. - 7.
-Complaints must be submitted within six weeks after the day of the event to which the complaint refers.
-If a complaint is submitted late, it can only be accepted for processing if there are well-founded reasons for its late submission. - 8.
-The Examinations Board will take a decision within six weeks of receiving a written request, unless the contents of the request demand or justify an earlier decision.
+- 1. As a rule, the Examinations Board will meet six times annually or whenever its chairperson deems such to be necessary.
+The meetings are not public. - 2.
+In the event of a request or complaint involving a member of the Examinations Board, this will be handled in the absence of the member concerned. - 3.
+Any request or complaint will only be processed if the reasons for the request or a description of the complaint are included, as well as the date and the name and student ID number of the student submitting it. - 4.
+The Examinations Board will take a decision within six weeks of receiving a written request, unless the contents of the request demand or justify an earlier decision. - After receiving a petition, the Examinations Board takes a decision within six weeks.
+Petitions can only be submitted to the Examinations Board using the digital petitions form.
+The Examinations Board communicated its decision by email.

-6. Examiner
+5.Examiner

-- The Examinations Board will appoint examiners to conduct examinations and to determine their results.
+- 1. The Examinations Board will appoint examiners to conduct examinations and to determine their results.
 Examiners from other UvA or VU degree programmes who conduct examinations for the courses included in the Joint Master's programme in Entrepreneurship are also authorised to serve as examiners.
 The Examinations Board is entitled to appoint experts from outside the institution as examiners. - 2.
 In addition to signing examination lists and slips, examiners are also authorised to sign exemption notices and notices regarding course components obtained at another university in the Netherlands or abroad. - 3.
 The examiner is primarily responsible for the testing method and the content and quality of the test.
 The examiner must ensure that the educational objectives and the testing method for a course are communicated in advance.
-The examiner must clearly communicate to students which pass marks and benchmarks will apply. - 4.
-The examiner is responsible for ensuring that the examination runs smoothly.
+The examiner must clearly communicate to students which pass marks and benchmarks will apply.

+4. The examiner is responsible for ensuring that the examination runs smoothly.
 If requested, the examiner will provide information to the Examinations Board concerning the examination process.

-7. Examinations
+6.Examinations